babelouest/glewlwyd/docs/GETTING_STARTED.md

 ![api-key-add](screenshots/api-key-add.png)

-Glewlwyd allows to access all administraiton API endpoints using an API key to authenticate instead of the admin session cookie.
+Glewlwyd allows to access all administration API endpoints using an API key to authenticate instead of the admin session cookie.
 This can be useful if you want to run API commands through scripts for example.

 An API key allows to access all admin APIs described in the [API documentation](API.md), except the APIs to manage API keys for security reasons.